microsoft/node-diagnostic-channel/src/diagnostic-channel/README.md

 ## API

-### Subscribe
+### subscribe

 `channel.subscribe(name: string, callback: (event: any) => void): void`

 Register the callback to be called when `publish` is invoked with a matching name.
-The callback will be given the data that is passed to the `publish` call.
+The callback will be given the object that is passed to the `publish` call.

 If the callback throws an error, it will be silently ignored.
 If the callback modifies the event object, any subsequent subscribers will see the modified object, and it may also impact the original code's execution.

-### Publish
+### publish

 `channel.publish(name: string, event: any): void`

-Trigger each subscribed callback for the same named event, passing the event object to each.
+Trigger each subscribed callback for the same named event, passing the `event` object to each.

 Subscribers may modify the event object.

-### Unsubscribe
+### unsubscribe

 `channel.unsubscribe(name: string, callback: (event: any) => void): void`